Who Was Ivan Pavlov? Psychology And The Impact Of Classical Conditioning

 Who Was Ivan Pavlov?

 Ivan Petrovich Pavlov was born in 1840 in Ryazan, in central Russia.
-He was a Russian physiologist who is famous for developing the concept of conditioned reflex.
+He was a Russian physiologist who is famous for developing the concept of a conditioned reflex.
 Pavlov mastered his philosophy by proving that animals could be conditioned to respond to various stimuli.
 He was rewarded handsomely for his work when, in 1904, he was awarded the Nobel Prize for Physiology or Medicine for his research on digestive secretions.
 He was the very first Russian Nobel laureate.

 Family And Early Life Of Ivan Pavlov